Tennessee Income Tax Calculator

 What is the Tennessee state income tax filing deadline for 2026?

-Tennessee has no state income tax, so there is no state filing deadline.
-Residents only need to file federal Form 1040 by April 15, 2026 (or October 15, 2026 with extension).
+Tennessee has no state income tax, so there is no state income-tax filing deadline for tax year 2026.
+Residents still file federal Form 1040 for tax year 2026 by April 15, 2027, unless a federal extension applies.

 Does Tennessee tax retirement income, Social Security, and pensions?